Traverse-Research/xess-rs/README.md

 [![Banner](banner.png)](https://traverseresearch.nl)

 Raw unsafe XeSS 2.1.0 bindings for rust.
 We generate bindings for Vulkan, DirectX12 and DirectX11, for the XeSS-SR (super resolution), XeLL (low latency) and XeSS-FG (frame generation) systems.
-Further documentation should be found in the XeSS repository https://github.com/intel/xess.
+Further documentation should be found in the XeSS repository at <https://github.com/intel/xess>.

 Upscaled render from 720p to 1440p using XeSS in Breda:
 ![alt text](sample_render.png)